Pavel-Kliukin/HTML_CSS_Study/MyPortfolio/readme.md

 - Animation in "skills" boxes that starts when user scrolls to the "skills" section.
 - Navigation links that scrolls user to it's sections.
 - Animated background on Gallery page.
-- Adaptation of site for mobile devices.
+- Website adaptation for mobile devices.

 ### **Check it by yourself:**